 The Big Hunt is a scavenger hunt for first-year and transfer students.
 Explore DC, search for clues, make friends, and win great prizes in this all-day adventure!

-Community Service Day (CSD) is an annual event at the beginning of the academic year intended to introduce first year students to community service and social justice issues in Washington, DC.
+Hoyas for Others Day is an annual event at the beginning of the academic year intended to introduce first year students to community service and social justice issues in Washington, DC.

 The Cornerstone Initiative is a mentorship and community-building program for first year students.
 The program is centered around weekly dinners and discussions where students can meet other Hoyas, reflect on the transition to college life, and gain valuable advice from upperclassmen mentor

 The Emerging Leaders Program is designed to help first year students explore personal leadership at Georgetown University.
 The program features lectures, dynamic activities, a retreat, and small group reflections designed to equip participants with a better understanding of their own leadership style.

 ESCAPE is a dynamic, non-denominational overnight experience for first-year Hoyas.
 It's a great opportunity to meet new people, enjoy a break from campus, reflect on your time on the Hilltop thus far, and join one of Georgetown's greatest traditions!